lavalink-devs/Lavalink/IMPLEMENTATION.md

 Session-Resumed: true
 ```

-In case your websocket library doesn't support reading headers you can listen to the [ready op](#ready-op) and check the `resumed` field.
+In case your websocket library doesn't support reading headers you can listen for the [ready op](#ready-op) and check the `resumed` field.

 When a session is paused, any events that would normally have been sent is queued up.
 When the session is resumed, this
 queue is then emptied and the events are then replayed.